 My research focuses on community-based approaches to developing practical and culturally-tailored interventions for athletes and, more recently, individuals who are traditionally considered ‘harder to reach’.
 I seek to understand how individuals learn to effectively regulate their thoughts, feelings, and behaviours with mental skills training, and determine the impact of self-regulation (or dysregulation) on performance, health, and well-being.
-Whereas sport psychology customarily focuses on mental skills as a regulatory capacity that athletes use in competitive and non-competitive situations, I more broadly use this knowledge to support health-related quality of life in communities that are more challenging to engage, such as homeless adolescents.

 Topics covered by my research include:

 - Imagery in sport, exercise, and dance

 - Mental skills training in sport and non-sport settings